Community Stories

 • Specific Charities.
 You can name one or more charities to receive your gifts for a period of time or in perpetuity, and the Community Foundation will designate your gift for your hand-picked organization(s).

-In addition, all community members who generously contribute to the Community Foundation's endowment through wills, trusts, beneficiary designations, and other types of planned gifts are invited to join the Community Foundation's newly created Legacy Circle, and engage with other likeminded individuals.
-Click here to learn more about this opportunity.
+In addition, all community members who generously contribute to the Community Foundation's endowment through wills, trusts, beneficiary designations, and other types of planned gifts are invited to join the Community Foundation's Legacy Circle, and engage with other likeminded individuals.
+Click here for more information about the Legacy Circle.

 When you join the group of generous individuals, families, and businesses who have given through the Community Foundation through planned giving, you maximize and localize the impact of your gift—for generations to come.